Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect: End Matter

-\textit{Appendix: Scattering Rate Calculations---}To calculate the scattering rates obtained in Fig. \ref{fig:LambdaQStar} of the main text, we first determine the electronic mean free path $l_{mfp}$ from the sheet resistance $R_\square$ and established values for Al \cite{temporary-citekey-2199}, with which we can extract the normal electron diffusion coefficient in the control sample $D_N = v_f l_{mpf}/3$.
+\textit{Appendix C: Scattering Rate Calculations---}To calculate the scattering rates obtained in Fig. \ref{fig:LambdaQStar} of the main text, we first determine the electronic mean free path $l_{mfp}$ of the control sample n the normal state from the sheet resistance $R_\square$ and established values for Al \cite{ashcroft2011solid}.
+With this we can calculate the normal electron diffusion coefficient by $D_N = v_f l_{mpf}/3$.
 These quantities are reported in Tab. \ref{tab:Values}.